How can I qualify for a catastrophic plan?

 If you're looking for low-cost health insurance for individuals and families, this explains the requirements for purchasing a catastrophic plan.

-Beginning in 2014, almost everyone in the U.S. is required to have health insurance.
+Because of health care reform, almost everyone in the U.S. is now required to have health insurance.
 A catastrophic plan may be an option if you:

 - Can't get or don't want Medicaid.